 If you’re thinking about getting out of a car lease, this guide can help you decide whether ending a car lease early is the right course of action for you.

 It’s essential to understand the car lease termination fees associated with ending a lease.
 The costs can range from early termination fees and covering remaining payments to paying to prepare the car for sale.
 After reviewing the contract, you might discover it’s less expensive to wait until the lease ends.

-- Transfer the lease: See if the dealership allows a lease transfer or swap.
+- Transfer the lease.
+See if the dealership allows a lease transfer or swap.
 If it does, look for someone to take over the lease.
-There are also online lease-swapping companies that can help find a suitable lessee, but remember to assess costs such as commissions and fees before signing up.
+Online lease-swapping companies can also help you find a suitable lessee, but remember to assess costs such as commissions and fees before signing up.

-- Buy the car: If you want to keep the car but no longer want to abide by lease terms for maintenance or mileage, you can buy it.
+- Buy the car.
+If you want to keep the car but no longer want to abide by lease terms for maintenance or mileage, you can buy it.
 Every lease has a “buyout” clause for this scenario.
-Be warned: The buyout amount could exceed the value of the car, forcing you to pay more than the car is worth, so proceed with caution.
+Be warned: The buyout amount could exceed the value of the car, forcing you to pay more than the car is worth.

 Prepare the Car

-Whether you plan to return the vehicle, transfer the lease or sell it, it needs to be in peak condition.
-Have the vehicle washed and detailed.
-Also have the oil changed, fluids topped off and tires checked — and replaced, if needed.
+Whether you plan to return the vehicle, transfer the lease or sell it, the vehicle needs to be in peak condition.
+Wash and detail the vehicle.
+Also get the oil changed, fluids topped off and tires checked — and replaced, if needed.
 A clean, serviced vehicle will fetch a higher sales price or incur fewer penalties than one needing extra TLC.

 Before making a decision on your next vehicle, use our online calculator to determine whether it’s better to buy or lease.